Muhammed-Burhan/HR_Management/README.md

 - User actions are now logged.
 - Export and import functionalities have been added.
 - JSON export of the device table has been implemented.
-- A seeds file has been included to populate the database.
+- Seeds files added to populate the database.
 - Caching and pagination have been implemented.
 - Scheduled database backup has been added.